 Lack of humanity at work.
 Many employees looked to their companies for understanding and empathy during the pandemic.
 Depression and anxiety were prevalent, and many folks dealt with overwhelming stress and isolation.
 What we thought of as “normality” was replaced by a repetitive loop of daily life brimming with stress, uncertainty, and a seemingly endless stream of crises.

 In an interview with the BBC, Alison Omens, Chief Strategy Officer of JUST Capital, explains, “The thing people care about most is how companies treat their employees … The early days of the pandemic reminded us that people are not machines.”
-For that reason, companies that have failed to acknowledge, respond to, or support people’s humanity at work are likely to suffer a lot of turnover in the coming months.
+For that reason, companies that have failed to acknowledge, respond to, or support people’s humanity at work is likely to suffer a lot of turnover in the coming months.

 The desire for more flexibility.
 Millions of Americans worked remotely for the first time during the pandemic and have come to enjoy it.
 Many employees are now reluctant to give up work-from-home and return to the office.

 A Morning Consult survey reported that 39% of respondents said they'd consider quitting if their managers weren't flexible about working from home.
 A similar survey conducted by FlexJobs reported that 58% of participants agreed they would "absolutely" look for a new job if they couldn't continue remote work in their current role.
 Thus, organizations looking to move back to the office full-time may find that many of their employees would rather quit than return to “normal.”

 Looking forward: What organizations can do to retain talent and reduce turnover